 Philippine government attorney fatally shot in Philadelphia

+Philippine Consul General Elmer Cato met Laylo’s mother at the hospital and said she was slightly injured by glass fragments during the shooting.

-No one was arrested, and no weapon has been found, police said.
-Authorities did not offer a suspected motive or say whether Laylo, his mother or the Uber driver were intentionally targeted.
+It wasn't clear if the Uber driver was injured.
+No one has been arrested.
+Authorities did not disclose a suspected motive or say whether Laylo, his mother or the Uber driver were intentionally targeted.
 Homicide detectives are investigating and are looking for surveillance video.

 The consulate general of the Philippines said the victim was an attorney for its government, Philadelphia's KYW-TV reported.

+Cato said he assured Laylo’s mother the Philippine government will help in bringing his remains back home.
+“We are also in touch with police authorities and have underscored the importance of our request for them to bring the perpetrator of this incident to justice,” Cato said in a statement.

+Laylo, 35, had worked in Manila as a legislative staffer for opposition Sen. Leila de Lima from 2016 to 2018 then left to take up graduate studies.
+“He was so young and still full of dreams,” de Lima said Monday in Manila and expressed hope the suspect would immediately be held to account “for the brutal and senseless act.”

-It wasn't clear whether the Uber driver or Laylo's mother were injured, but the latter posted to Facebook on Sunday, indicating she had been hit by shrapnel and saying she had been on vacation with her son, whom she referred to as Jal and said was 35 years old.
+Laylo's mother posted to Facebook on Sunday, saying she had been on vacation with her son, whom she referred to as Jal.

 “Never did I imagine or dream that ... the end of our vacation will be like this!”
 Leah Bustamante Laylo wrote in a post accompanied by snapshots of her and her son touring sites in New York, Washington and Philadelphia.
 “We travelled together and we are supposed to go home together!
 I will bring him home soon in a box!”